Poufoir/Blind_test_maker/README.md

       - Answer : if you want to delete the answer
       - row : if you did not enter Answer and want to delete a row
    - Show Answer : show music entered and Answer, good use for removing music.
 You can close this, there will not any changes

+Note: you cannot create a video longer than 40 minutes